jraska/RxJava-Codelab/README.md

 ## Introduction
 Reactive programming is mentioned everywhere these days.
-It solves many common issues of imperative programming in an elegant way and dozens of libraries give developers powerful tools to make their everyday life easier.
-However, it takes time to learn how to wield these tools as they are often difficult to understand and they can cause more harm than good if used improperly.
+It solves many common issues of imperative programming in an elegant way.
+Dozens of libraries are springing up, giving developers access to powerful tools that make their everyday development life easier.
+However, it can take time to learn how to wield these tools effectively as they are often difficult to understand and if used improperly they can sometimes do more harm than good.

-We will go through common basics of these tools with the RxJava in use to demonstrate and get used to main thoughts of the ReactiveX standard.
-We will dive into the waters of its beauty with our mindset switched to reactive and as we explore, the key ideas will became clear to us.
-These ideas will keep us greedy to learn more, as there is huge world to conquer.
+This codelab will go through the RxJava basics, in order to demonstrate the main concepts and common use-cases of the ReactiveX framework, as well as reactive programming in general.
+It should make RxJava and reactive programming much clearer to you and give you lots of ideas of when and where you might want to use it.
+Once you have seen what it can do, you won't want to go back to how you were programming before!

 ## Prerequisites
  0. Java 8 SDK